AO-StreetArt/AOSharedServiceLibrary/CONTRIBUTING.md

 Start by forking and cloning the repository, then following the instructions to [build from source](http://aosharedservicelibrary.readthedocs.io/en/latest/quickstart.html).

+Note that you may, at your leisure, build and test your changes within the [AOSSL Docker Image](http://aosharedservicelibrary.readthedocs.io/en/latest/quickstart.html).
+Simply run the image, clone your fork inside of it, and issue the below instructions from within the container.
+This has the added benefit of coming with all of the dependencies pre-installed.

 Ensure that the tests pass:

 `make && make test`